 Without the right amount of protein and the appropriate resistance training, you will continue to lose muscle mass.
 This can put you at risk for more arthritis pain and increased difficulty completing simple tasks.

-If you are looking for ways to build muscle support for your joints without the worry of injuring yourself, try this free 4 Day Arthritis Friendly Workout Challenge
+If you are looking for ways to build muscle support for your joints without the worry of injuring yourself, try this free 3 Day Walk with Ease Workout Challenge.

 Some of my favorite ways to get protein: